zksecurity/stwo-book/src/how-it-works/circle-polynomials.md

 {{#webinclude https://raw.githubusercontent.com/starkware-libs/stwo/0790eba46b8af5697083d84fb75bd34b08a0b31f/crates/stwo/src/prover/poly/circle/poly.rs 51:66}}
 ```

-In the next section, we will look at the conversion between the two polynomial representations using the `interpolate` and `evaluate` functions.
-As you may have noticed, the twiddles are precomputed for efficiency, we will also explore this in the next section on Circle FFT.
+In the next section, we will see how the `interpolate` and `evaluate` functions convert between the two polynomial representations using Circle FFT.
+As you may have noticed, the twiddles are precomputed for efficiency, and we will also explore this in the next section on Circle FFT.